-We host various networking events which also discuss certain topics such as taxes, healthcare, housing, and employment in collaboration with our partners.
-Once a year, we organise the Feel at Home Fair to connect the international community to sport, social and community clubs and networks in the region.
+We host various networking events where we also discuss certain topics such as taxes, healthcare, housing, and employment in collaboration with our partners.
+Come meet new internationals settling in The Hague.

 Sign up for our newsletter and keep an eye on our website for events!